 The German Bavermoor pilot uses a ‘PaluDialogue Forum’ to discuss with experts and locals.
 And the UK Broads authority has launched the school campaign What have peatlands ever done for us?

 Informing agricultural policy

 CANAPE will also raise the awareness of policymakers.
-While emissions from wetlands will be covered by the European Land Use and Forestry Regulation from 2026, Harry Mach says it remains for agriculture policy to recognise the climate virtues of peatlands:
+Emissions from wetlands will be covered by the European Land Use and Forestry Regulation from 2026.
+However, Harry Mach says it remains for agriculture policy to recognise the climate virtues of peatlands:

 “Currently, growing traditional crops on drained peatland is subsidised, but sustainable peatland farming is not.
 By demonstrating alternative approaches, we hope to inspire changes in agricultural policy.”

-A recent study published by the German Federal Agency for Nature Conservation backs this notion, calling for the Common Agricultural Policy (CAP) to incentivise measures that raise water levels – such as rewetting and paludiculture – whilst “strictly penalising drainage-based agriculture.”
+A recent study published by the German Federal Agency for Nature Conservation backs this notion.
+The study calls for the Common Agricultural Policy (CAP) to incentivise measures that raise water levels – such as rewetting and paludiculture – whilst “strictly penalising drainage-based agriculture.”